james-prodopen/triage/README.md

 ```

 2. Generate a [GitHub Personal Access Token](https://github.com/settings/personal-access-tokens) with access to the repos you want to analyze.

-**Required Token Scopes:**
-Your GitHub Personal Access Token needs the following scopes:
-- `repo` (Full control of private repositories) - to access PRs and PR files
-- `read:org` (Read org and team membership) - if analyzing organization repositories

 3. Copy the `.env.example` file and add your GitHub token: